xiaotong-suo/CME195IntroductiontoR/Lectures/lecture2.md

 - R supports matrices and has a good numerical linear algebra library.
 􏰁- You can create matrix in R using the function ’matrix’.
 - By default the matrix is filled by column.
-Use the argument  ’byrow’ to fill the matrix by row.
+Use the argument  ’byrow’ to fill the matrix by row
 ```{r}
 M1=matrix(data=1:8,ncol=4, nrow=2)
 M2=matrix(data=1:8,ncol=4,nrow=2,byrow=T)